 Cliff's ability to detect Clostrium difficile is very impressive, but he is only one animal.
 We need to discover whether other dogs share Cliff's abilities.

 Dogs that can detect medical conditions that may periodically cause emergencies, such as hypoglycemia and epilepsy, can be very useful.
-In addition, their companionship may be very comforting to the affected person.
+In addition, their companionship may be comforting for the affected person.
 Medical alert dogs for certain conditions can be purchased.
 They undergo extensive training and are sometimes expensive to buy, costing many thousands of dollars.
 It's important that anyone who wants to buy one of these dogs goes to a reputable organization that trains and treats their animals well.

 Hopefully more researchers will explore the ability of dogs to detect health problems.
 If the research shows that the animals can detect disease, more funding may be provided to the training organizations.
 This might eventually lead to better detection of some medical problems.
 In addition, the price of medical alert dogs may decrease, enabling more people to buy them.

 Dogs can be wonderful and very loving pets.
-It's great that some can help us with medical problems as well.
+It's great that some of them can help us with medical problems as well.
 As more research is done, we may well discover more about the amazing abilities of dogs.